 Since 2007, the Gibbons Diversity Initiative (GDI) has served as a vital platform for developing and implementing policies and programs to achieve, maintain, and expand diversity throughout the legal and business communities, both in Newark, where the firm is headquartered, and throughout New Jersey.

 Diverse businesses engender a spirt of inclusiveness, and when they do well, they not only boost the economy, they also create jobs for area residents, uplifting and strengthening the community.
-In promoting a diverse workforce, GDI focuses on communities of color, as well as minority- and women-owned business enterprises, which typically have lower success rates and face greater struggles in securing investment funding.
+In promoting a diverse workforce, GDI focuses on communities of color, as well as M/WBEs, which typically have lower success rates and face greater struggles in securing investment funding.

 Often in concert with the Gibbons Cares Pro Bono Program, GDI helps to anchor these businesses through involvement in such programs as:

-Small Businesses Need Us, an initiative of the Institute for Entrepreneurial Leadership in which Gibbons is a partner, assists small women- and minority-owned businesses affected by the COVID-19 pandemic.
+Small Businesses Need Us, an initiative of the Institute for Entrepreneurial Leadership in which Gibbons is a partner, assists small, diverse businesses, initially focusing on those affected by the COVID-19 pandemic and broadening its focus post-pandemic.
 In 2021 alone, the firm’s participating attorneys donated more than 645 hours to the program to clients ranging from a STEM enrichment program for students, to an event management company, to a life and business empowerment coach.
-Through their volunteerism, Gibbons attorneys have, for example, resolved a landlord-tenant dispute in favor of the Athletic Arts Academy, the country’s largest gymnastics academy for minority girls, and also restructured the ownership of oneKIN, a curated online marketplace with a focus on minority customers, when two of the original four principals chose to leave the company.
+Through their volunteerism, Gibbons attorneys have, for example, resolved a landlord-tenant dispute in favor of the Athletic Arts Academy, the country’s largest gymnastics academy for girls of color, and also restructured the ownership of oneKIN, a curated online marketplace with a focus on minority customers, when two of the original four principals chose to leave the company.

 AACCNJ Pro Bono Alliance was established in 2022 in partnership with the African American Chamber of Commerce of New Jersey (AACCNJ) to support AACCNJ member companies in launching, sustaining, calibrating, or advancing their operations.
 Through the Alliance, which focuses on small women- and minority-owned businesses, particularly independent practitioners and legacy companies, Gibbons attorneys across practice areas volunteer their time and talent to provide legal counsel on a range of matters, including employment law, real estate, intellectual property, cyber security, and much more.
 In one instance, the firm’s attorneys assisted a business in a civil action to secure possession of a property that the business had purchased in foreclosure.